 Managing and Clipping a Horse with Cushing’s Disease

 Horses that shed late, have crazy long hair coats because of genetics, or horses that have thick coats due to Cushing’s need help thermoregulation their temperature.
-Clipping a horse with Cushing’s, or really any horse with long, thick hair, is easy with the right tools.
-Clipping your horse might just become a year-round event to stop him from baking!
-Don’t worry; it can be easy to do with the right tools.
+Clipping a horse with Cushing’s, or any horse with long, thick hair, is easy with the right tools.
+Clipping your horse might become a year-round event to stop him from baking!
+Don’t worry; it can be easy with the right tools.

 Managing The Horse With Cushing’s